ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 float clock(150)

 # Declare a few new materials.
 Each of them includes a BRDF and a pigment
-# We can split a definition over multiple lines and indent them as we like
+# (the emitted radiance).
+We can split a definition over multiple lines
+# and indent them as we like
 material sky_material(
     diffuse(image("sky-dome.pfm")),
     uniform(<0.7, 0.5, 1>)